 KETO BASQUE BURNT CHEESECAKE RECIPE

 scroll ⬇️ to get the detailed printable recipe

 When Mandy, my baking buddy, told me about this yummy Basque Burnt Cheesecake, I knew I had to try it for a few reasons.

-First of all, I want to share more low carb yet delicious dessert recipes with you.
-I know how hard it is when you are on a keto diet, and your sweet tooth suddenly strikes and you are tortured by the irresistible siren call of all your favorite desserts.
-Giving in is not an option but being tempted isn’t exactly something I looked forward too daily either.
+First of all, I want to share more low-carb yet delicious dessert recipes with you.
+I know how hard it is when you are on a keto diet, and your sweet tooth suddenly strikes, and you are tortured by the irresistible siren call of all your favorite desserts.
+Giving in is not an option, but being tempted isn’t exactly something I look forward to, either.

-Secondly, the original burnt basque cheesecake recipe is easy to convert into the keto low carb friendly version so it will be a quick trial and error process, plus I’ve already done it for you!
+Secondly, the original burnt basque cheesecake recipe is easy to convert into the keto low-carb friendly version, so it will be a quick trial and error process.
+I’ve already done it for you!

 Last but not least, you only need 5 simple ingredients!